johnalison/obsidian-notes/Journal/8 August 2024 Thursday.md

 - Speed up tests by loading the ymal in init
 - Making plot of clustering multiplicities
 - Remaking the clustering inputs on **cmslpc314**....**101m24.461s**
+- remade the PDFs 89->79 differnet splitting types
+- Made function (and test) to calculate splitting summaries

 # Chat IRA